codacy/docs/docs/repositories/commits.md

 ## Duplication tab {: id="duplication-tabs"}

-The **Duplication** tab displays the lists of clones (duplicated code blocks) that the {{ page.meta.page_name }} creates or fixes.
+The **Duplication** tab displays the lists of clones (duplicated code blocks) that the {{ page.meta.page_name }} adds or fixes.
 You can click a clone to expand it and inspect the code.

 ![Duplication tabs](./images/{{ page.meta.file_name }}-tab-duplication.png)

 ## Complexity tab

 The **Complexity** tab displays the complexity changes introduced by the {{ page.meta.page_name }}.
-Use the sidebar filters to narrow down the list to high increase, low increase, or improvement.
+Use the sidebar filters to filter the list by high increase, low increase, or improvement.

 ![Complexity tab](./images/{{ page.meta.file_name }}-tab-complexity.png)